 Here are answers to some of the more frequently asked questions for parties interested in houseboat vacations.
-If you still have questions or would like more information, please contact us, we are happy to assist you with your plans.
+If you still have questions or would like more information, please don’t hesitate to contact us; we are happy to assist you with your plans.

-Do we have to start our houseboat vacation on a certain day?
+Do we have to start our houseboat vacation on a particular day?

 How much fuel will we use during our houseboat trip?

-5 to 15 gallons per day average.
-Usage will vary widely based on the size of the houseboat and hours spent cruising.
+We estimate 5 to 15 gallons per day on average, though usage will vary widely based on the size of the houseboat and hours spent cruising.
 Typically a houseboat will not need refueling in a week’s time.
-For those needing gas, the hospitality service may be called in to refuel the houseboat and/or the small boats.
-Fuel is also available at a few various points throughout the Park.
-Remember fuel is not included in the cost of your houseboat rental.
+But for those needing gas, our hospitality service may be called to refuel the houseboat and/or the small boats.
+Fuel is also available at a few points throughout the Park.
+Remember, fuel is not included in the cost of your houseboat rental.

 What are the standard features on all houseboats?